layday/instawow/README.md

 The Twitch client uses a closed metadata API internally.
 I chose not to reuse it here primarily because it requires authentication.
-I believe this places an unncessary burden on the user; a burden that is amplified by the ongoing migration of Curse accounts to Twitch.
+I believe this places an unnecessary burden on the user; a burden that is amplified by the ongoing migration of Curse accounts to Twitch.
 Instead, _instawow_ relies solely on official data dumps or 'feeds'.
 This approach is not without its drawbacks.
 Notably: